hushkat/hushkat.github.io/content/posts/Keep-it-Simple.md

 ![Flag](/images/keep-it-simple/KeepitSimple33.png)

-**Kudos!!** We now captured the flag.I have obfuscated the flag to keep the integrity of the challenge.
+**Kudos!!** Flag captured.
+I have obfuscated the flag to keep the integrity of the challenge.

 ### Conclusion